-Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth survives scare in opener
+Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth, Saina, Prannoy progress

 Srikanth will be up against Thailand’s Khosit Phetpradab in the second round.

-HS Prannoy joined his compatriot in progressing as well, registering a 21-16, 22-20 win over Wong Wing Ki Vincent.
+HS Prannoy joined his compatriots in progressing as well, registering a 21-16, 22-20 win over Wong Wing Ki Vincent.
 The Hong Kong shuttler fought hard against Prannoy but the Indian extended the record against his opponent to 5-1 after a 46-minute encounter.

+It was a disappointing result for eighth seed Sameer Verma as he blew an early lead against Lee Zii Jia of Malaysia (ranked No 17) to lose 23-21, 11-21, 5-21.
+After winning a tight first game, the Indian, ranked four places higher than his opponent, was blown away in the second and third games.

 In another mixed doubles tie later, Pranaav Jerry Chopra and Sikki Reddy managed to defeat lower-ranked pairing of Kohei Gondo and Ayane Kurihara 21-16, 21-13 to progress in 36 minutes.